wptide/wptide.org/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: ✨ Feature request
+name: ":rocket: Feature request"
-about: Suggest an idea for this project
+about: Suggest an enhancement for this project
 labels: enhancement
 ---

 ## Feature description